Family Law

 Spousal Support

-Alimony Pendente Lite (APL)
+Alimony Pendente Lite

 The Allegheny County DRS Process

-How Pennsylvania Courts Decide Post-Divorce Alimony
+How Pennsylvania Courts Decide Post Divorce Alimony

 Where a spouse owns a business interest subject to equitable distribution, the valuation and structure of the property division may bear directly on whether alimony is warranted and in what amount.
 These issues are best evaluated together.
+For how the divorce process affects the business-owning spouse specifically, see our page on divorce and business ownership in Pennsylvania.

-Duration, Modification, and the Post-2018 Tax Landscape
+Duration, Modification, and the Post 2018 Tax Landscape

 Alimony can be modified upon a showing of materially changed circumstances.
 Under 23 Pa.C.S. § 3706, it terminates automatically upon the death of either party or the remarriage of the recipient.
-Cohabitation with a person of the opposite sex who is not a family member may also support termination.
+Cohabitation may also support termination in an appropriate case.
 On the federal tax side, the Tax Cuts and Jobs Act eliminated the deduction for alimony payments and the income inclusion for recipients for agreements executed after December 31, 2018.
-Post-2018 alimony awards tend to be lower in gross amount because the paying spouse bears the full tax burden.
-Pennsylvania state tax treatment and the interaction with equitable distribution add further complexity that warrants careful planning.
+That change matters in settlement planning because the paying spouse now bears the full tax burden.

 How Spousal Support, Child Support, and Alimony Work Together